edzhelyov/product_manager/README.md

 * `ProductType.list` - returns list with available product types
 * `ProductType.define(name, &block)` - creates a new product type and pass the block to it

-* `Product#attributes` - return the attributes defined for this type
 * `Product#get_attribute_value(name)` - return the value of given attribute
 * `Product#set_attribute_value(name, value)` - set a value on given attribute